bic-org-uk/bic-library-web-services/docs/RetrieveOrderList0.9.md

 This document specifies in human-readable form the Request and Response formats for the BIC Library Web Services Retrieve Order List API.

+The use of this document is subject to license terms and conditions that can be found at <http://www.bic.org.uk/bicstandardslicence.pdf>.

 A Retrieve Order List Request may be implemented using either SOAP or the basic HTTPS protocol[\[1\]](#Notes1) and POST method.
 The payload of a P\&A Request may be formatted either as an XML document or as an equivalent